junlinchen12138/cse15l-lab-reports-2/labreport1.md

 ## Moving Files with scp
 ---
 As of now we have seen that we can login to a remote computer and run commands on it.
 Something that is extremely useful when working on remote computers is be the ability to copy files from your computer to another computer.
 While there are many ways to do this, the way that we will use in this assignment is called `scp`.
 SCP (secure copy) is a command that you run from the terminal on the device that has a file you wish to copy to another device.
 The command copies that file onto the server you that you tell it to.
-Since you run this from your own terminal, you should not be logged into `ieng6` when running `scp` command.
+Since you run this from your own terminal, you should not be logged into `ieng6` when running the `scp` command.

 To start, we need to file to copy over.
 On your computer create a file called `WhereAmI.java` and place this code within it.